maheswari-pinneti/Applied-AI-Lab-Deep-Learning-for-Computer-Vision-WorldQuant-University/README.md

 ---

-## 👤 Face Detection and Recognition
+## 👤 Face Detection and Recognition Project - 4

 Face recognition system using MTCNN and InceptionResNet with deployment via Flask.